-Millions more engage in other distracting behaviors while driving that take their attention away from the road.
-Eating behind the wheel, using social media like Facebook and Twitter and even talking with hands-free devices can all dangerously distract drivers and lead to big problems.
+Millions more engage in other distracting driving behaviors that take their attention away from the road.
+Eating behind the wheel, using social media like and even talking with hands-free devices can all dangerously distract drivers and lead to big problems.

 What is the real impact of distracted driving and how does it affect your employees?
 The biggest cost is loss of life.